-One week during each quarter features a series of services with outstanding speakers.
-The Fall Quarter emphasizes committment to evangelism.
-The Winter Quarter highlights world missions, and the Spring Quarter emphasis is on pastoral ministry.
+One week during each semester features a series of services with outstanding speakers.
+The Fall revival emphasizes commitment.
+The Spring Missions Convention highlights evangelization.

-Chapel Time
+Chapel

-As a Christian College, NC is vitally interested in the spiritual development and maturity of its students and therefore provides a daily Chapel time from 9:30 a.m. to 10:10 a.m.
+As a Christian College, NC is vitally interested in the spiritual development and maturity of its students and therefore provides a daily Chapel.
 This gathering together of the entire NC family allows for times of spiritual growth, sharing of needs, and hearing different guest ministers.

-Some Chapels will be used for assemblies, elections, student orientation, recitals, etc., to meet the organizational and informational purposes of the College and its students.
+Some Chapels will be used for assemblies, elections, student orientation, etc., to meet the organizational and informational purposes of the College and its students.